vid/SenseBase/README.md

 	//
 	};

-Then `npm install`, `bower install`, `grunt libs`.
+Then `grunt libs`.
 Finally, `grunt clientids` to initialize local-site.json and assign local authentication IDs for agents.

 ## Run

-Launch the software standalone with `node app.js` (after generating assets).
+Launch the software standalone with `node app.js` (after generating assets), or just by running `grunt` (the default task).

 If including SenseBase from your own project, you can create a bootstrap that looks like this: